 - Assess which parameters (as defined by the EC Implementing Rule and expeanded by the EASA Notice of Proposed Rulemaking) are transmitted by aircraft visiting Schiphol airport, and the percentage thereof. - Validate the quality of the data - Propose potential applications of the data which have either a safety, capacity, efficiency or environmental benefit.
 Examples of applications which are appealing to LVNL are: Downlink of "Go-Around Mode", Downlink of selected SID, Downlink of Altimeter Setting.

-Long term objective:

 Involved parties: KLM, AAS, LVNL

-Source:

-Result report: Report New applications of DAP v1.0 pdf (31 januari 2014)
+Result report: Rapport New applications of DAP v1.0.pdf (31 januari 2014)